Call or Text: 802.625.0201

 Through Champlain's Upside-Down Curriculum, you'll take program-specific courses in your first year.
 This early experience allows you much more time to refine your style and explore your professional interests.

-As a Professional Writing major at Champlain, you will tailor your education by choosing one of the following three specializations:
+As a Professional Writing major at Champlain, you will tailor your education by choosing one of the following three concentrations:

-In addition to your required specialization, you may choose to focus on Screenwriting as an optional specialization.
+In addition to your required concentration, you may choose to focus on Screenwriting as an optional concentration.

-Whichever specialization you choose, you'll be able to supplement your learning and your skills by taking electives from all three specializations and throughout various other programs.
+Whichever concentration you choose, you'll be able to supplement your learning and your skills by taking electives from all three concentrations and throughout various other programs.
 You'll be introduced to a range of forms and styles of writing that will expand your abilities.

 You can also choose to pursue any of Champlain's minors, tailoring your education to suit your goals.
 You'll work closely with your Academic Advisor to ensure that you get the most from your time at Champlain.